-If you wonder how do I beat a felony drug charge, you may recognize that you face an uphill battle.
+If you have ever wondered “How do I beat a felony drug charge?”, you may recognize that you face an uphill battle.
 Without legal representation, that fight will be even harder.
 The United States has made it clear for the last few decades that drugs and drug trafficking are going to be punished severely.
-What started off as local level enforcement quickly turned into a plethora of federal crimes and punishments intended to staunch the flow of drugs across state and national borders.
+What started off as local-level enforcement quickly turned into a plethora of federal crimes and punishments intended to staunch the flow of drugs across state and national borders.
 Florida has become a prime location for federal and state law enforcement attention, clamping down on both commercial trafficking and individual users.
 Each year we have seen more laws and more punishments aimed at reducing serious drug crime.
-Unfortunately, many individuals whose offenses were relatively minor have found themselves being punished severely for felonies and crimes meant for much bigger problems than simple drug usage.
+Unfortunately, many individuals whose offenses were relatively minor have found themselves being punished severely for felonies and in need of an experienced felony drug charge defense attorney.